 University tennis courts, swimming pool and gymnasium are available to Orchestra Fellows living on-campus.
 Use of these facilities is at your own risk.
 Memberships to UH’s Campus Recreation and Wellness Center are available for purchase for $45/month or $10/day.
 You must ask for the Texas Music Festival rate, and provide your Cougar Village dorm card and a photo ID to the staff at the Welcome Desk.
 For off-campus activities on free days/evenings, Houston Metro Purple Line, Uber or Lyft are options to get around town.

 Houston Metro Rail’s Purple Line route offers service between the UH campus and downtown Houston.
 The UH South/University Oaks station is located near Cougar Village on Wheeler Street.
 Purple Line route map and more information about how to ride Houston Metro Rail may be found on http://www.ridemetro.org/Pages/PurpleLine.aspx

 All Orchestra Fellows are eligible to participate in the Cynthia Woods Mitchell Young Artist Competition.

-Competitors may only compete with a STANDARD CLASSICAL CONCERTO MOVEMENT for instrument and orchestra.
+Competitors may only compete with a movement from a standard work from the CLASSICAL ERA (1730-1820) for instrument and orchestra (one movement of a concerto or one movement works are acceptable).
 Competitors may NOT compete with any work that does not meet these specifications.
 Please contact the TMF Office if you have questions about if your piece is eligible for the competition.
 Total length not to exceed 15 minutes, including full orchestral tuttis.
 Please read the following requirements carefully.